 401(k) plans allow you to regularly contribute a portion of your salary to an investment account where your funds can grow tax-deferred (a traditional 401(k) plan) or tax-free (a Roth 401(k) plan) until you reach retirement.
 Because the funds usually are automatically deducted from your paycheck, it’s a good way to put investing on autopilot.

 Some employers even offer matching contributions up to a certain amount.
-If your company does, you should contribute at least up to that amount so you’re able to take advantage of every cent of free money.
+If your company does, you should contribute at least up to that amount so you’re able to take advantage of every cent of money.
 There are penalties for early withdrawals (before age 59 and a half and before the account is five years old), but for long-term savings, these plans are great options.

 If your employer doesn’t offer a 401(k) plan or you’ve maxed out your annual contributions, you may want to consider an individual retirement account (IRA).
 IRAs offer many of the same benefits as 401(k)s, but you can open on an IRA on your own through a bank or brokerage firm.
 While IRAs offer more flexibility in some cases if you need the funds before retirement, there are income stipulations for Roth IRAs.